dart-archive/www.dartlang.org/src/site/docs/tutorials/fetchdata/index.markdown

   id: fetchdata
 next: forms/
 next-title: "Get Input from a Form"
-prev: futures/
+prev: streams/
-prev-title: "Use Future-Based APIs"
+prev-title: "Use Streams for Data"
 ---

 {% capture whats_the_point %}